smilofoundation/ethereum-org-website/docs/enterprise/index.md

 The following projects provide blockchain services for enterprises grade systems:

-- [Blockapps](https://blockapps.net/) *implementation of the Enterprise Ethereum protocol, tooling and APIs that form the STRATO platform*
+- [Blockapps](https://blockapps.net/) *implementation of the Enterprise Smilo protocol, tooling and APIs that form the STRATO platform*
 - [Clearmatics](https://www.clearmatics.com/about) *protocols and peer-to-peer platform architecture, blockchain R&D company*
 - [PegaSys Plus](https://pegasys.tech/enterprise/) *offers the same features and functionalities as HF Besu, plus additional enterprise focused benefits*
-- [Quorum](https://www.goquorum.com/) *open source blockchain platform that combines the innovation of the public Ethereum community with enhancements to support enterprise needs*
+- [Quorum](https://www.goquorum.com/) *open source blockchain platform that combines the innovation of the public Smilo community with enhancements to support enterprise needs*

 ## Protocol and Infrastructure

-- [Hyperledger Besu](https://www.hyperledger.org/projects/besu) *open-source Ethereum client developed under the Apache 2.0 license and written in Java*
+- [Hyperledger Besu](https://www.hyperledger.org/projects/besu) *open-source Smilo client developed under the Apache 2.0 license and written in Java*
-- [Hyperledger Burrow](https://kaleido.io/) *modular blockchain client with a permissioned smart contract interpreter partially developed to the specification of the Ethereum Virtual Machine (EVM)*
+- [Hyperledger Burrow](https://kaleido.io/) *modular blockchain client with a permissioned smart contract interpreter partially developed to the specification of the Smilo Virtual Machine (EVM)*
-- [Infura](https://infura.io/) *scalable API access to the Ethereum and IPFS networks*
+- [Infura](https://infura.io/) *scalable API access to the Smilo and IPFS networks*
 - [Kaleido](https://kaleido.io/) *full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems*
 - [Autonity](https://www.clearmatics.com/about/) *protocol suite that implements p2p protocols and provides client software and infrastructure*

 ## Enterprise Features

-Public and private Ethereum networks might need specific features required by network participants.
+Public and private Smilo networks might need specific features required by network participants.
 The following are some of those features:

 ### Permissioning